saroj-sahu-developer/event_management_app/README.md

 Additional Information

-Please check the shared documentation.
+Please check the API shared documentation.

 You can import the shared Postman collection file to Postman to make it easy to test the APIs.